Syracuse Madrid Faculty

 bcadenas@syr.edu

-Prof. Benito Cadenas is a professor of microeconomics and macroeconomics at Villanueva University and at Schiller International University.
-Before that, he was a company adviser at Bankinter and at the Spanish office for taxation.
+Dr. Benito Cadenas is a professor of microeconomics and macroeconomics at Villanueva University and at Schiller International University.
+Before that, he was a company advisor at Bankinter and at the Spanish office for taxation.

 Degrees